 When driving through an intersection:

-Check traffic thoroughly in all directions.

-Decelerate and yield to any pedestrians and traffic in the intersection.

-Do not change lanes while proceeding through the intersection.

-Keep your hands on the wheel.
+- Check traffic thoroughly in all directions. - Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes or shift gears while proceeding through the intersection. - · Keep your hands on the wheel.

 Once through the intersection: